mokies/ratelimitj/ratelimitj-redis/README.md

 RateLimitJ - Redis
 ==================

-The RateLimitJ Redis module provides an implementation of a customisable sliding window rate limiting algorithm.
+The RateLimitJ Redis module provides an implementation of a configurable sliding window rate limiting algorithm.

 Usage